ZhangGongjie/SAM-DETR/README.md

 ### Reproducing Paper Results

-All scripts to reproduce results reported in [our CVPR'2022 paper](https://arxiv.org/abs/2203.06883) are stored in ```./scripts```.
+All scripts to reproduce results reported in [our CVPR 2022 paper](https://arxiv.org/abs/2203.06883) are stored in ```./scripts```.

 Taking <b>SAM-DETR-R50 w/ SMCA (12 epochs)</b> for example, to reproduce its results, simply